VinNeu/Little-Screamer/README.md

 # Little Screamer
 All in one simple python program that will show image in time duration

+By default program will run on every startup of system.
+To disable it go to startup in Roaming folder and remove shortcut

 ```
 POPUP_DURATION = 200 # How long picture will be visible
 MIN_TIME = 1 # Minimum time between jumpscares